-Currently, tariffs for telephone calls between our fixed line customers and cellular customers of other cellular operators are set by the cellular operators.
-The cellular operators pay us interconnection fees based on minutes of usage, regardless of who initiated the call.
+Currently, tariffs for telephone calls between our fixed line customers and mobile customers of other mobile operators are set by the mobile operators.
+The mobile operators pay us interconnection fees based on minutes of usage, regardless of who initiated the call.
 Furthermore, the National Communications Commission issued a notice on January 17, 2008, stipulating the party who initiates the call will decide the fees starting from January 1, 2011.